 We shall focus on his younger days as he engaged with his people in Surah Al-Anbiya’ verses 51-70.

-Ibn Kathir, in his book ‘Stories of the Prophets’ (qasasul-anbiya’), mentioned that Prophet Ibrahim a.s. was born in Babylonia2.
+Ibn Kathir, in his book ‘Stories of the Prophets’ (qasasul-anbiya’), mentioned that Prophet Ibrahim a.s. was said to be born in Babylonia2.
 He lived in a time when society was largely polytheistic, devoting their lives to idolatry and multiple pantheons of deities.
 Furthermore, idolatry was institutionalised as a state religion in Babylonia and ingrained deeply in their culture and identity.

-Ancient ruins of Babylonia (modern-day Hilla, Iraq).
+Ruins of Ancient Babylonia (modern-day Hilla, Iraq)

 Later in his life, historians and scholars, such as Ibn Kathir, noted that Prophet Ibrahim a.s. travelled beyond the borders of Babylonia to other great ancient kingdoms or city-states like Harran and Egypt, where its people were also known to be polytheistic but with different deities.